JCalderan/IF11_KICKSTARTUTT/README.md

 ## Getting started

-We may assume that you already have git, node.js, and brunch installed and set up on your computer.
+We assume that you already have git, node.js, and brunch installed and set up on your computer.
 ```bash
 cd ~/<myPath>
 git clone https://github.com/JCalderan/IF11_KICKSTARTUTT.git KICKSTARTUTT